 We would advise that you carry out a risk assessment and ensure that the employee is able to continue with her work safely and without any difficulty.
 If identified of any difficulties, you will need to make reasonable adjustments.
 This could be reduced hours, lighter workload, temporary change of working times etc. The risk here is to ensure that you do not discriminate against the pregnant employee.

-We’re a dedicated team of HR and Employment Law professionals who delight in providing bespoke support services to our clients, whatever sector they operate in.
+We’re a dedicated team of HR, Employment Law and H&S professionals who delight in providing bespoke support services to our clients, whatever sector they operate in.